sandepal-org/mq01-ops/README.md

 ## Login to the cluster

-From the your OpenShift web console console, select `Copy login command`, and copy the login command.
+From your OpenShift web console console, select `Copy login command`, and copy the login command.

 Login to cluster using this command, for example: